retest/docs/docs/review/usage/reports.md

 If you did not purchase a standard or higher license yet, some functionalities are not available in the free license:

 1. You cannot accept or ignore changes directly in the GUI.
-The checkboxes are disabled, but if you wish to maintain your Golden Master you can still use the [***recheck.cli***](https://docs.retest.de/recheck.cli/setup/) which is entirely free.
+The checkboxes are hidden, but if you wish to maintain your Golden Master you can still use the [***recheck.cli***](https://docs.retest.de/recheck.cli/setup/) which is entirely free.

 2. You cannot open local files.
-The `Open local file`-Button will be disabled and if you open a report directly via file association or through your IDE, review will start in home screen with an error message, telling you to buy a license for this feature.
+The "Open local file"-Button will be disabled, file association and starting review over the terminal via `review path/to/tests.report` will not load the passed report.

 ## Logout